bharatkumarthapa/bharatkumarthapa.github.io/README.md

-The portfolio that runs only on PC browser. bharat kumar thapa don't know how to develop responsive personal web so.. let him continue
+The portfolio that runs only on PC browser.
+It's not responsive but let it to be continue

 ### Hey👋, I'm __Bharat Kumar Thapa__ !:computer: